rocket-pool/RPIPs/RPIPs/RPIP-49.md

 A Megapool is a single contract that can be used as an ethereum withdrawal address for multiple validators.
 * This allows for much more gas-efficient usage of the Rocket Pool protocol for Node Operators.
 * This allows for the application of node-level penalities.
-* Importantly, this Megapool specification allows Node Operators to create ETH-only Rocket Pool validators.
+* Importantly, this Megapool specification allows Node Operators to create ETH-only validators.

 Additionally, Megapools are required to facilitate the bond curve changes described in RPIP-42.